xinwenfu/nxlog/README.md

 Replace its contents with the following example config:

-This is an example configuration for sending Windows logs to rsyslog.
-Note: nxlog is install at C:\Tools\nxlog.
+This is an example configuration for sending Windows logs to rsyslog. **Note**: nxlog is installed at C:\Tools\nxlog.

 ```
 Panic Soft